 Conclusion:

 In Lakhimpur Kheri district, where mustard is an important crop but yields remain below potential.
-The findings indicated that a majority of farmers (65.83%) had a medium level of knowledge, followed by 18.33% with low and 15.83% with high levels.
+The findings indicated that a majority of farmers (65.83%) had a medium level of knowledge, followed by 18.33 per cent with low and 15.83 per cent with high levels.
 Education was found to be the most significant factor influencing knowledge, while annual income also showed a positive association, highlighting the role of socio-economic conditions in knowledge acquisition.

 The results also suggested that although farmers possess partial awareness, there exists a notable gap in their understanding of improved mustard practices.
 Strengthening extension efforts through training programmes, demonstrations, and effective information dissemination is essential to bridge this gap.
 Future studies may examine the impact of enhanced knowledge on adoption behavior and productivity improvement in mustard cultivation.